The history of our challenge walks in words and pictures

 Your challenge is to turn up, have a great day out, and raise valuable funds in support of our supported cancer charities

-Our challenge walks are an annual event over 9 miles or 22 miles in the beautiful countryside around Chatsworth House in Derbyshire.
-It is open to anyone who wishes to join us.
-All we require is that you raise sponsorship for our charities, or alternatively pay a £5.00 entry fee if you don’t feel that you can raise sponsor money.
-Can you take the challenge?
+Our challenge walks are over 9 or 22 miles in the beautiful countryside around Chatsworth House in Derbyshire.
+All we require is that you raise sponsorship for our charities, Can you take the challenge?